 Start times will be published a few days prior to the event.
 Plan your pre-race warm up so that you arrive at the starting area 3-5 minutes prior to your start time.
 A race official will be present to assist with your start.
 Riders who miss their start time, will be assigned a new start time after all riders have departed.
 After you start, just keep climbing (when in doubt, go up!).
 The course will be marked with signs and road arrows, and there will be corner marshalls (look for the orange vests) at every turn to help you safely navigate.
 At the summit, keep to the right and follow the instructions of the course marshalls, continuing past the finish to the summit just around the corner.
 There will be some light refreshments at the summit.
 You can ride down from the summit, or arrange to have someone pick you up.
 Note that the descent can be quite hazardous (and cold!) so please ride with care.
-Lunch will be available from about 11:15 AM until everyone is served.
-Awards to follow as soon as we get the results tallied.
+All riders receive an event T-shirt, a wonderful meal (and beer!) at the Freightyard Pub, and gear shuttle to the summit.
+There will be medals for the top three riders in each category.

 There will be a bag drop right near the starting area and you are encouraged to pack a light jacket and other warm clothes for the summit and descent.
-Gear bags will be delivered to the summit on a 30 minute schedule and placed just over the wall near the refreshments.
+Please get your gear bag at the drop location near the start by 9AM!
+Gear bags will be delivered to the summit, arriving by 9:30AM, and placed just over the wall near the refreshments.

 Bike riders have climbed Mt.
 Greylock on all sorts of wheeled vehicles from single gear “no seat’ funky bikes, tandems, mountain bikes, unicycles, road bikes and specialty climbing bikes.
 Just about any bike will do, but most use a standard drop bar bicycle, perhaps equipped with some easier climbing gears.
 All we ask is that you use a bike with two or three wheels (trikes, recumbents and trailers are OK) and use only your muscles and willpower to power it.
 Note that the road to the summit will be open to traffic and you’ll likely want to equip your bike with blinking lights for increased visibility; the summit has a tendency to be enshrouded in fog this time of year.